Fydar/RPGCore/README.md

 RPGCore is built around a modular behaviour system.
 One of the core uses for this system is modular items.

-## Poison Potion

-Below is a poision potion.
-The user may drink it and take damage - though I'm not sure why they would want too.

-![Poison Potion][PoisonPotion]

 ### Fire Cape

 Below is an item called the "Fire Cape".
 It applies the Immolate buff to it's owner, which deals damage to nearby enemies.